NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ChainOfResponsibilityDesignPattern/Solution/README.md

-# Chain of Responsibility Pattern Exercise in Java
+# Chain of Responsibility Design Pattern Exercise in Java

 ## Description
 * Chain of Responsibility Design Pattern is reviewed in this example and exercise.